IntuitDeveloper/intuit-api-docs/docs/faq/payroll.md

 **8\.
 How is Compensation Type determined against Employee Payslips ?**

-Each Payslip compensation is associated with a compensation type (e.g. Hourly Pay, Reimbursement, Commision, etc). e.g. A Reimbursement is a compenstation type, which can be assigned a custom name and is unique within a company.
+Each Payslip compensation is associated with a compensation type (e.g. Hourly Pay, Reimbursement, Commission, etc). e.g. A Reimbursement is a compenstation type, which can be assigned a custom name and is unique within a company.
 To determine the compensation type, query for `compensations` against `payrollProfile`  and determine the value against `statutoryCompensationPolicy` (value should be `REIMBURSEMENT`).
 Finally list Employee Payslip `compensations` and match with the `description` i.e. match `payrollProfile.compensations.employerCompensation.name` with `payslips.compensations.description`